How a Flexible Data Architecture Allowed an Employee Engagement and Rewards Company to Complete a Market Basket Analysis

-One particular customer provided this company with a large amount of point-of-sale data.
-The rewards company proposed performing a market basket analysis on the data to identify purchasing trends, allowing the customer to better understand consumers and influence purchasing decisions.
+One particular client provided this company with a large amount of point-of-sale data.
+The rewards company proposed performing a market basket analysis on the data to identify purchasing trends, allowing the client to better understand consumers and influence purchasing decisions.
 The rewards company’s previous attempts to analyze the 185 million rows of sales data were cumbersome and limited:

 Only a subset of the data could be analyzed, which required the assumption that the sampling was a proper representation of the dataset as a whole.

 It was extremely time-intensive.
 Even from the limited subset, an analyst could only process a further limited number of rows at a time, so the analysis required multiple iterations, reviews, and deduplication to actually derive the baskets needed to attempt to identify trends.

 This employee engagement and rewards company partnered with Zirous to evaluate current limitations and determine how to quickly deliver a custom solution that would provide new analytic possibilities and operational insights.

 The teams worked together to:

 - Assist and empower the company’s in-house resources

 - Implement a sustainable data analytics solution

 The forward-thinking development resulted in a flexible design that allows for additional sources to be added in the future with minimal impact on existing processes.

 Data analysis previously took hours, required a lot of manual effort by data analysts, and was only performed on a subset of the data.
 By utilizing the processing power a big data platform offers, the entirety of the 185+ million rows of point-of-sale data was analyzed in under 10 minutes.